 How to Use This Interactive Serbia Map

-To use this map, expand it using the square symbol on the top right-hand side and you will find the key on the left-hand side.
-By clicking each location you will find extra information.
+To use this map, expand it using the square symbol at the top right.
+The key is on the left.
+By clicking each location, you will find extra information.

-For example, each of the Campervan overnight stops on the Map has a web link to Camper Contact where you can view the facilities available, the price, opening times, and useful user reviews on each Serbia motorhome campsite.
+For example, each Campervan overnight stop on the Map has a web link to Camper Contact, where you can view the facilities available, the price, opening times, and useful user reviews on each Serbia motorhome campsite.

 - Orange motorhome icon = Motorhome overnight stops